-As a beginner, finding an ecommerce platform that is low cost and reliable is difficult, especially, when you are being bombarded with deceptive advertising all the time.
+As a beginner, finding an ecommerce platform that is both low-cost and reliable, is difficult.
+Especially, when you are constantly bombarded with deceptive advertising.
 These ads promise unbeatable prices for unlimited features but in reality, they don’t stand by their promises, and offer hosted ecommerce platforms that often fail to live up to the hype.

-I have already covered the perils of hosted ecommerce platforms, and why you should opt for a hosted ecommerce platform if you are just a beginner.
-In particular, beginners should watch out for platforms that “unlock” common features and/or resources only when you pay up the monthly “platform usage fees”.
+Hosted ecommerce platforms are a good choice for beginners.
+In particular, beginners should watch out for platforms that “unlock” common features and/or resources only when you pay up the monthly “platform usage fees.”

-Coming back to the topic of dependable ecommerce platforms, there are two reliable platforms that have proven their worth time and time again – WooCommerce and Magento.
+There are two reliable platforms that have proven their worth time and time again – WooCommerce vs Magento.

-This is not my personal claim – in fact, Builtwith, the popular website stack statistics platform has an entire graph proving my point:
+This is not my personal claim – in fact, Builtwith, the popular website stack statistics platform has an entire graph proving the same: